-And the “500,000 women raped in the East of the Congo”?
+And the “500,000 women raped in the East of the Congo?”
 It’s the same thing.
 The number doesn’t mean anything.
 According to the UN, 200,000 women have been raped since 1998 across the whole of the Congolese territory.
 For the American Journal of Public Health in 2007 alone, it is 400,000 Congolese women who have been raped, which amounts to 48 women per hour.
 These are just two estimates amongst dozens that do not match up.

 So 500,000 is just a shot in the dark!
 Why get caught up in such details?
 Why explain that it is impossible to get proper statistics in the Congo?
 Why explain that it is s stateless country, that it had its last census in 1984, that there are no identity cards, that everyone has two or three different first names let alone the names of their mother’s and father’s families?
 And finally, that it is a country without roads and where a large part of the population evades being officially registered in any way?

 In this impersonal meeting room where we have our discussion, I question doctor Mukwege about the raped and tortured children he so often talks about in his speeches.
 Cases which he says are “absolutely traumatic for our staff”.
 About thirty children were attacked in Kavumu, a town which had been spared conflict for several years.
 Rumours about the events speak of magical acts, men wishing to gain riches and glory by deflowering little girls.
-It was nothing to do with the war rapes.
+It had nothing to do with the war rapes.
 “Well, in a sense yes, it was, it is the same thing.
 The remaining cancer of war!” he insists to me.

 I am reminded of what Francoise Bouchet-Saulnier of MSF told me in Paris: “There are mad people in Congo just like everywhere else.
-If you are a children’s judge in France, It’s just the same, hell on earth.
+If you are a children’s judge in France, It’s just the same, hell on earth.”
 Doctor Mukwege frowns at this: “I don’t like this tendency to trivialise the issue”.

-It is at this point this he silences the discussion by bringing out the big guns.
+It is at this point he silences the discussion by bringing out the big guns.
 He’s had enough of people trying to quibble with him about the daily horrors he has to deal with.
 “It is just people who want to say negative things, who have twisted minds, who want to believe that rape is fashionable.
 I see victims every day and I find it unethical that people want to discuss statistics, numbers, money, when it is human dignity being attacked here.
 I find it sickening.”
 He gets up.
 The interview is over.

 Outside, the air is muggy.
 In front if the hospital, a kid hails passers-by to fill a taxi which is waiting in the middle of the road, blocking traffic.
 In Bukavu, there is no public transport and just a few public services.
 The taxi drivers listen to Radio Okapi, the UN’s excellent radio station.
 The stories it tells, like the ones I have been gathering since my arrival, confirm that rape as weapon of war is not its most common form.
 Far more often civilians commit it.